PGY-3 Overview

 What Makes Our Program Special

 Our outpatient training is both diverse and extensively supervised.
 Each training site provides individual supervision, a clinical case conference, a journal club, and a didactic survey of topics relevant to the practice of outpatient psychiatry.
-In the psychotherapy clinic you will be supervised by psychoanalysts and cognitive-behavioral specialists.
-In the Parkland Outpatient Clinic, our central site for learning psychopharmacology and general psychiatric management, we have attendings on site in the clinic whose only role is to provide supervision and teaching for residents.
+In the Psychiatry Clinic you will be supervised by psychoanalysts and cognitive-behavioral specialists.
+In Parkland's outpatient clinic, our central site for learning psychopharmacology and general psychiatric management, we have attendings onsite in the clinic whose only role is to provide supervision and teaching for residents.

 We are at the vanguard in providing training in the integration of psychiatry and primary care, through an array of models that include the Psychiatry Primary Care Experience, where our residents provide the entirety of their patients’ treatment – both the psychiatric as well as the primary care – and are jointly supervised by a psychiatrist and an internist.

-In addition, we offer multiple elective opportunities designed to foster the development of your own unique interests in psychiatry.
-You may also choose an elective seminar on reading fiction through a psychoanalytic lens that is offered in the spring.
+In addition, we offer multiple elective opportunities designed to foster the development of your unique interests in psychiatry.
+You may also choose an elective seminar on reading fiction through a psychoanalytic lens, which is offered in the spring.

-As a resident in the Research Track program, you will begin to formulate your research topics with the guidance of your Primary Faculty Mentor and RT Resident Advisor.
+As a resident in the Research Track, you will begin to formulate your research topics with the guidance of your primary faculty mentor and Research Track advisor.